vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 ### Dependency injection
 All components should follow the dependency injection pattern, which means all dependencies should be passed via constructors.
 Hence, components should not need to touch nested members.

-There should be one build function per component, with accepts add its dependencies. <-- FIX ME
+There should be one build function per component.

 ### Testing